Sex Discrimination Policy and Grievance Resolution Process

 Employees may speak with a confidential resource by contacting the Employee Assistance Program (EAP) at 1-800-316-2796.

-Students or employees may file a formal complaint as outlined within HU’s Title IX/Sexual Misconduct Policy with:
+Students or employees may file a formal complaint as outlined within HU’s Sex Discrimination Policy and Grievance Resolution Process with:

 Melissa Morgan, AVP of Student Services